ieeedistill/ieeedistill.github.io/_pages/contact.md

 ---
 # Contact

-If you have questions, please reach out to:

-- **Dr. Anindya Bijoy Das**
+If you have questions, please reach out to: **Dr. Anindya Bijoy Das**, Email: adas@uakron.edu.
- adas@uakron.edu